Itozee/Data-1202-1st-Project/README.md

 - Customer

-  From the customer's perspective, when purchasing a car, he might pounder on what type of car to get buy at a range of amount in mind.
+  From the customer's perspective, when purchasing a car, he might ponder on what type of car to buy at a range of amount in mind.
   This leads to the question of what the average cost of each type of car is ?
   The question gives the buyer a lead into what type of cars he would be more interested in.
   A group by was done to give the customer this insight.